PreviousErik/Unity_Console/README.md

 }
 ```
+There are a few functions that you can override, but nothing you have to do!

 From there you are set, as there is nothing more you need to do to get it working, however, this is only the shell, you need to add your own commands, example:

 ```c#